ISI FLORENCE IS SCHEDULED TO REOPEN FOR THE 2021 SUMMER SESSION

 SUSPECTED OR CONFIRMED CASES OF COVID-19

-If there is a suspicion (but not confirmation) of a positive case of a student, they would be asked to self-isolate in a dedicated room at the Institute or in a separate room in their apartment.
+If there are suspicions (but not confirmations) of positive cases among some of our students, these students will be asked to self-isolate in a dedicated room at the Institute or in a separate room in their apartment.
 The Institute will assist in contacting the appropriate physician who will evaluate the situation.
 If the physician suspects a covid-19 infection, the local authorities will be contacted (800 number) to perform a test on site.

 In the event a student tests positive, the local authorities will provide detailed guidance on the procedures to be followed.
 According to current regulations this may include quarantining in separate housing for a specified period (usually 14 days) or until a negative test is confirmed.
 It is the students’ responsibility to ensure the costs for quarantine facilities is covered by their international health insurance plan.